Nicholassena8190/express-program-controller/README.md

 ## Express.js Program Controller

-Express.js Program Controller is a sample server that allows you
+Express.js Program Controller is a sample node express.js server that allows you to start, stop, or restart programs remotely with a request or requests.

 **NOTE:** Express.js Program Controller is getting developed by a person who doesn't have a lot of knowledge about node and express.js.
 The updates may probably take hours or days to do, and a lot of time of searching the web on how to do this and that.